-Although joint conditions such as arthritis might not be able to kill you, it has the potential to seriously undermine your health and wellbeing.
+Although joint conditions such as arthritis might not be able to kill you, they do have the potential to seriously undermine your health and wellbeing.

 Why do our joints let us down?

-As the most common form of arthritis, 7.3 million people in England have sought treatment for osteoarthritis.
-That’s 33% of the entire population aged over 45!
+As the most common form of arthritis, 7.3 million people in England have sought treatment for osteoarthritis – 33% of the entire population aged over 45.

 Osteoarthritis can affect any joint in the body, but the most common are the hands and the weight-bearing joints in the hips and knees.